Cinema Roundup - March 2026: “Remember, everything will be alright”

 I must also direct you to A.S.
 Hamrah’s always excellent annual piece about the nominated films which I wait for eagerly, this year’s edition was titled Pulling Bolts Out of the Ferris Wheel.

-Just like last year, Conan O’Brien did a great good job at hosting ceremony, and at least made jokes in his opening monologue about AI and Netflix’s CEO Ted Sarandos who keeps harping on that cinema theatres don’t matter because most people don’t watch films there even though it’s not true.
+Just like last year, Conan O’Brien did a great good job at hosting the ceremony, and at least made jokes in his opening monologue about AI and Netflix’s CEO Ted Sarandos who keeps harping on that cinema theatres don’t matter because most people don’t watch films there even though it’s not true.
 He just wants us to stay home glued to TV or computer screens.